pyccel/pyccel/tutorial/openmp.md

 #### Example

-This example show how we can use the ``` #$ omp for ``` pragma to specify the loop that we want to be executed in parallel, each iteration of the loop is executed by one of the threads in the team.\
+This example shows how we can use the ``` #$ omp for ``` pragma to specify the loop that we want to be executed in parallel; each iteration of the loop is executed by one of the threads in the team.\
 The ``` reduction ``` clause is used to deal with the data race, each thread has its own local copy of the reduction variable ``` result ```, when the threads join together, all the local copies of the reduction variable are combined to the global shared variable.

 ```python